Mohammedsajadvt/Todo-App/README.md

 A new Flutter project.
-Just a Simple Todo App Local DB Used Hive I used Hive CRUD Operations.
+Just a Simple Todo App Local DB Used Hive (CRUD Operations).

 <h1>ScreenShots</h1>
 <div>